 The target group for this specialization are professionals working at ministries, authorities, river basin and water users associations, universities, research institutes, civil society organizations, and consultants engaged in or interested in the fields of planning, water resources, agriculture, engineering, environment, public works, or related fields.

 Students who successfully complete this double degree program will be awarded two Masters degrees: one from IHE Delft and one from UNL.
-The degree students receive from IHE Delft is the MSc degree in Water Science and Engineering with a specialization in Land and Water Development.
-UNL will award the MS degree in Agricultural and Biological Systems Engineering, with a specialization in Advanced Water Management for Food Production.
+The degree students receive from IHE Delft is the MSc degree in Water Science and Engineering with a specialization in Land and Water Development for Food Security.
+UNL will award the MS degree in Agricultural and Biological Systems Engineering or Mechanized Systems Management, with a focus in Advanced Water Management for Food Production.

 Start: 17 October 2019